Nele82/OL-Basement/README.md

 ### Install dependencies

-After cloning, you’ll find the complete codebase in your specified folder.
+After cloning, you'll find the complete codebase in your specified folder.
 The project is organized into 'frontend' and 'backend' folders within the main 'OL-Basement' folder.
 Please open 'frontend' and 'backend' folders individually, open your preferred CLI or integrated terminal in your code editor and type the following command: 'npm install'
 Both 'frontend' and 'backend' folders contain the 'package.json' files used for managing the project's dependencies, scripts, version and more so this will install all the dependencies needed for the app to work.

 ### Database setup (Backend)